sakibull/manifest/docs/abi.md

-# Impact on abi with latest light weight design.
+# Impact on orchestrator with latest light weight design.

 Orchestrator: